This post may contain affiliate links from which i can earn a commission

 What are the best middle-age spread exercises?

 Yup!
 No mystic enchanted fairy tale here.
 There is a little hard work to be done.

-Stretching – as we age we lose flexibility.
-Stretch after workouts
+As we age we lose flexibility.
+Stretch after workouts.

 Some other forms of exercise such as tai chi or yoga will help with physical as well as mental balance and flexibility.
 Three for one, that’s a bargain you won’t get at the end of year sales!

 Get your sleep to improve fat-burning ability to reduce belly fat